Best Toilet Bowl Brush for Cleaning

 4. Estilo High Quality Stainless Steel Brush

 For a truly contemporary look, choose this stainless steel toilet brush and holder.
 The brush and handle form one piece and also serve as the canister lid.
 The entire set is coated with antique bronze polish so that it is easy to clean the toilet brush and holder.
+This is a nice option to conceal that ugly brush and blends nicely with your bathroom decor.
+However, note that some reviewers felt you are just paying for the looks and it is lacking in functionality.

 5. Stainless Steel Brush Holder

 This toilet brush holder keeps brushes hidden away.
 It is stainless steel and looks great.
 There are vent holes to ensure moisture does not linger inside and the toilet brush is attached to the canister lid.
+However, some reviewers have complained that it rusted pretty quickly, thus defeating the purpose of buying a "pretty" brush holder.

 How Often Should a Toilet Be Cleaned?